llamicron/coolered/README.md

-# Disclaimer - This shit ain't donee
+# Disclaimer - This shit ain't done
 # Coolered
 ## A better [dslackw/colored](https://github.com/dslackw/colored)
 I read the readme of dslackw/colored for Python, and thought it was too complicated.
 This will be an interface so simple you memorize it immediately.